-- Interpolate the model fields from the native 3.75-km mesh to a regular latitude-longitude grid with 0.5° resolution. - 2) Run the GFDL vortex tracker (Biswas et al. 2018; Marchok 2021) in genesis mode on the $0.5^{\circ}$ grid.
-The tracker searches for TCs and writes track files that contain center location (latitude, longitude), maximum wind speed ( $v{max}$ ), and minimum sea level pressure ( $p{min}$ ) at 15-min intervals.
-Note that the track files contain information from the interpolated (i.e., coarsened) data. - 3) Use the TC center information from step 2 to search for the actual $v{\text{max}}$ and $p{\text{min}}$ in the original high-resolution model output files, and overwrite the data in the track files with these new values.
+- 1. Interpolate the model fields from the native 3.75-km mesh to a regular latitude-longitude grid with 0.5° resolution. - 2.
+Run the GFDL vortex tracker (Biswas et al. 2018; Marchok 2021) in genesis mode on the 0.5° grid.
+The tracker searches for TCs and writes track files that contain center location (latitude, longitude), maximum wind speed (v{max}), and minimum sea-level pressure (p{min}) at 15-minute intervals.
+Note that the track files contain information from the interpolated (i.e., coarsened) data. - 3.
+Use the TC center information from step 2 to search for the actual v{max} and p{min} in the original high-resolution model output files, and overwrite the data in the track files with these new values.
 Run the iterative center-finding algorithm of Nguyen et al. (2014) on the high-resolution mesh files and use the obtained latitude and longitude values to overwrite the original values in the track files.

 The simulation produced 23 TCs whose intensity and structure was deemed realistic (Judt et al. 2021).
 Seven of those 23 TCs, i.e., roughly one out of three, experienced RI.
-We obtained this number by applying the "30 kt in 24 h" RI criterion to a downsampled (i.e., smoothed) version of the original noisy 15-min $v{max}$ data.
-Specifically, we used the pandas.Data-Frame.resample() method from the Python pandas library to reduce the sample rate from 15 min to 6 h.
-As a result of this smoothing operation, the model-derived intensities are more consistent with the 6-hourly $v{max}$ analyses in the "best tracks" (Landsea and Franklin 2013).
+We obtained this number by applying the "30 kt in 24 hour" RI criterion to a downsampled (i.e., smoothed) version of the original noisy 15-minute v{max} data.
+Specifically, we used the pandas.DataFrame.resample()

+method from the Python pandas library to reduce the sample rate from 15 minutes to 6 hours.
+As a result of this smoothing operation, the model-derived intensities are more consistent with the six-hourly v{max} analyses in the "best tracks" (Landsea and Franklin 2013).
 This consistency helps to contextualize this work into the existing literature because the best tracks are not only the main data source for identifying RI in real storms, but also for the definition of RI itself (Kaplan and DeMaria 2003).

 Aside from identifying RI cases, we also used the downsampled data to define RI onset.
-RI onset is simply the time of first occurrence after which the downsampled $v{max}$ increases by at least 30 kt over the following 24 h.
+RI onset is simply the time of first occurrence after which the downsampled v{max} increases by at least 30 kt over the following 24 hours.
 Note that this definition of RI onset does not always conform with the subjective notion of RI onset.
 (By "subjective notion of RI onset" we mean the time of greatest increase in the intensification rate.)

 Finally, we acknowledge that the 40-day time span of our simulation reaches well beyond the predictability limit of day-to-day weather (Judt 2018; Zhang et al. 2019).
 The simulation is therefore not expected to capture the storms that occurred in reality, nor do we expect that the simulated storms have real world counterparts.
-Hence, the simulated
+Hence, the simulated TCs are identified by a six-digit number, not by name (e.g., storm 003219).